 Best alternative healing aids to carry with you:

-Dakin’s solution – This is a solution invented during WWI to treat infected wounds.
+This is a solution invented during WWI to treat infected wounds.
 It was invented by Henry Drysdale Dakin, a brilliant English chemist that made a huge difference with the war effort.
-Dakin’s solution helped saved thousands of lives and after seeing it success, companies developed a commercial solution that is sold even today.
+Dakin’s solution helped saved thousands of lives during WWI.
+After seeing it success, companies developed a commercial solution that is sold even today.
 This article will teach you how you can make yours at home.

-Honey and Sugar – This is probably one of the oldest alternative healing aids ever recorded.
-The ancient Egyptians were the first to document this method and the healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.
+This is probably one of the oldest alternative healing aids ever recorded.
+The ancient Egyptians were the first to document this method.
+The healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.
 People around the world have used honey and sugar to cleanse and heal traumatic wounds, in particular gunshots wounds and battle injuries where a loss of flesh lead to infections.
 I recommend reading this article if you want to know more about the science behind this homemade antiseptic and why it works.

 Herbs and spices